List of DC Comics characters: D: Tim Drake

+Richard Drakunovski

 Carl Draper

-Carl Draper is a fictional character in DC Comics, an enemy of Superman.
-He has gone by the names the Master Jailer, Kator, Deathtrap, the Locksmith and Castellan.
+Carl Draper is a character in DC Comics, an enemy of Superman.
 Draper made his first appearance in Superman #331 (January 1979), written by Martin Pasko and drawn by Curt Swan and Frank Chiaramonte.

-In the Pre-Crisis comics, Carl "Moosie" Draper grew up in Smallville (see Kator below).
+In pre-Crisis comics, Carl "Moosie" Draper grew up in Smallville (see Kator below).
 Draper was an overweight clumsy teenager whom most of the other kids never noticed or made fun of and was in love with Lana Lang, who had eyes only for Superboy, much to Draper's resentment.
 As an adult, Draper underwent a self-imposed self-improvement regimen, including exercise and cosmetic surgery, to overcome his physical shortcomings.
 He became an expert locksmith and architect, designing an inescapable prison for supervillains called "Mount Olympus".
 Impressed by the achievement, Superman augmented the prison's security by placing it on an antigravity platform.
 Initially dubbed "Draper's Island" by Superman, it was informally renamed "Superman Island" by the adult Lana—with whom Draper remained smitten, just as she remained lovestruck by Superman.
 It was the latter name, plus the novelty of the floating platform, that caught public attention, diverting recognition from Draper himself.
 This proved the final straw for Draper, who snapped and became the costumed supervillain the Master Jailer.
 He attacked Superman and kidnapped Lana under that name.
 Superman defeated him and he was sent to his own prison.

 In The New Adventures of Superboy #17 (May 1981), at the prodding of Carl, Superboy creates a robot named Kator as a sparring adversary (and gives the "safety cutoff switch" to Jonathan Kent).
 Kator, however, developed an artificial intelligence and almost killed the Boy of Steel before being destroyed (in The New Adventures of Superboy #18).
 The robot apparently gave Draper its identity and powers before being destroyed.
 Draper (as the new Kator) then engages Superboy in combat, but Jonathan Kent presses the safety switch on the "cutoff" device, which removes "Kator's" superpowers from Draper, and Superboy removes the memory of Draper ever being Kator.